jonnonz1/nz-statute-book/acts/public/1996/state-owned-enterprises-amendment-act-1996.md

 ### 5 Amendment to Official Information Act 1982
 The Official Information Act 1982 is hereby amended by omitting from Schedule 1 (as substituted by section 23(1) of the Official Information Amendment Act 1987 and amended by section 4 of the State-Owned Enterprises Amendment Act 1988) the item Works and Development Services Corporation (NZ) Limited.

-### 6 Amendment to Income Tax Act 2004
+### 6 Amendment to Income Tax Act 2007
-The Income Tax Act 2004 is hereby amended by omitting from Schedule 18 the item Works and Development Services Corporation (NZ) Limited.
+The Income Tax Act 2007 is hereby amended by omitting from schedule 36 the item Works and Development Services Corporation (NZ) Limited.

 ### 7 Repeal
 The State-Owned Enterprises Amendment Act 1988 is hereby consequentially repealed.